darth10/darth10.github.io/content/md/posts/can-partial-classes-solve-the-expression-problem.md

 To truly avoid recompilation of a partial class after adding a new definition, the new definition would have to be in a different assembly.
-Unfortunately, this is not really possible as one of the limitations of parital classes is that they cannot span multiple assemblies or namespaces.
+Unfortunately, this is not really possible as one of the limitations of partial classes is that they cannot span multiple assemblies or namespaces.

 Despite these limitations, partial classes and interfaces can be used this way